cloudstateio/cloudstate/RATIONALE.md

 We all know that constraints can be liberating and this holds true for Serverless as much as anything else.
 As a fact, one of the reasons for the success of Serverless is that it has such a constrained developer experience, which allows you as a developer to focus on the essence: the business logic for the function.
 For example, Serverless has a great model for abstracting over communication where all communication is translated to receiving and emitting events.

 The question we asked ourselves was: can we abstract over state in the same way?
 Provide a clean and uniform abstraction of _state in_ and _state out_ for the function.

+![Abstracting over state](images/abstract_over_state.png)

 This would allow the framework to manage durable state on behalf of the function, to monitor and manage it holistically across the whole system, and take more intelligent decisions.

-![Abstracting over state](images/abstract_over_state.png)

 Unconstrained CRUD does not work in in this model since we can't pass the entire data set in and out of the function.
 What we need are data storage patterns that have constrained input/output protocols.
 Patterns that fall into this category are Key-Value, Event Sourcing, and CRDTs.

-In [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) _state in_ is the event log while _state out_ is any newly persisted events as a result of handling a command.
+In [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html), _state in_ is the event log while _state out_ is any newly persisted events as a result of handling a command.

 ![Event Sourcing as data model](images/data_model_event_sourcing.png)

-In [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) _state in_ is a stream of deltas and/or state updates, and _state out_ is a stream of deltas and/or state updates.
+In [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), _state in_ is a stream of deltas and/or state updates, and _state out_ is a stream of deltas and/or state updates.

 ![CRDTs as data model](images/data_model_crdts.png)

-In Key-Value the _state out_ is the key and _state in_ the value.
+In Key-Value, the _state out_ is the key and _state in_ the value.

 While most developers have worked with Key-Value stores, Event Sourcing and CRDTs might be a bit unfamiliar.
 What's interesting is that they fit an event-driven model vely well and while being on the opposite sides of the state consistency spectrum, with the former gives strong (ACID) consistency (through event logging) while the latter eventual/causal consistency.
 Together they give us a wide range of options for managing distributed state in a consistent fashion by allowing you to choose the optimal model for the specific use-case and data set[^7].

 # Expanding on the use-cases for Serverless

 ## Use-cases FaaS addresses well